urielkdev/moodle-ufsc-telegram-bot/README.md

-create a '.env' file, create the variables: MOODLE_USERNAME and MOODLE_PASSWORD
+create a '.env' file, create the variables: MOODLE_USERNAME, MOODLE_PASSWORD and BOT_TOKEN(create with @BotFather)

 instal the dependencies: yarn install